bytewizard42i/first-Deno-project/README.md

-Start by initializing the server with: deno run --allow-net main.ts <path to file for exe>
+Start by initializing the server with: deno run --allow-net <main.ts or path to file for exe>

 If the file has multiple API endpoints, the server will state that it is listening on port 8000.
 In this case, open a new terminal to serve as the client, as the main terminal is now "the server"